DealMakerTech/api/v1/clients/php/docs/Api/InvestorProfileApi.md

 Get list of InvestorProfiles for a specific deal

-Get investor profiles for a specific deal
+Get investor profiles for a specific deal.
+Because an investor profile belongs                     to the user associated with it, external applications may not use this endpoint                     for other profiles.
+Only the user may use this endpoint for their own profiles                     (i.e. to see existing profiles within the DealMaker application).

 ### Example